qaiswardag/php-rest-api-from-scratch/README.md

-# php-rest-api-from-scratch

-REST API from scratch using PHP with no framework
+# REST API from scratch using PHP with no framework